lukasvandenheuvel/MicrotubuleTracking/README.md

 - Intensity cost : weight of the difference in intensity between current and next spot.
 - Distance to predicted cost : weight of the distance between predicted and actual next spot.

+#### How do you want to plot traces?

+- You can give properties to the Hue, Saturation and Brightness of the traces in the output plot.
+- Minimal trace length for plotting: traces with a length smaller than this number will not be plotted.

 ## Code structure

 ### Main Plugin script